-If you are an individual or business with mounting unsecure debt like credit card debt, signature loans commercial leases or medical debt to name a few, a chapter 7 can help by discharging or wiping out the debt.
-In some instances you can even wipe out IRS debt.
-The automatic stay afforded to individuals and businesses under chapter 7 stops garnishments, lawsuits, foreclosures and repossessions.
-It also prevents creditors from contacting you.
-If a creditor violates this right, you can sue and seek actual and punitive damages.
+If you are an individual or business with mounting unsecure debt like credit card debt, signature loans commercial leases or medical debt to name a few, a chapter 7 may help by discharging or wiping out the debt.
+In some instances you might even wipe out IRS debt.
+The automatic stay afforded to individuals and businesses under chapter 7 might stop garnishments, lawsuits, foreclosures and repossessions.
+It also prevents creditors from contacting you during the bankruptcy process.
+If a creditor violates this right, you may be able to sue and seek actual and punitive damages.
 If you are thinking of filing for chapter 7 here are a few tips:

 1. Do not use your credit cards to purchase or transfer balances.
 This might cause the creditor to file a lawsuit against you for fraud.